jdoleary/Spellmasons/docs/TasksCurrent.md

     - bloat is too powerful
 ---
 - Change "Escape" key hotkey button to "Esc"
-- level 5 is too hard without targeting spells, too many blood golems
 - Production build:
-    - got prompt() error when I clicked save
     - save files should store version number
-    - did not see 'x' next to Load files
-    - when I join a game:`handleOnDataMessage: TypeError: a.onMoveEvents is not iterable`
     - Steam says it's on the new version but it's not on the new JS
     - it said it was on the right version but it wasn't until I `Verified integrity of game files`
         - check cache in `C:\Users\Jordan\AppData\Roaming\Spellmasons`